 If you would like to speak at the March 15, 2021 hearing, please send an email to firstname.lastname@example.org by 12:00 noon on Friday, March 12, 2021.
 If you would like to speak at the April 15, 2021 hearing, please send an email to email@example.com by 12:00 noon on Wednesday, April 14, 2021.

 Anyone wishing to observe the live stream of the public hearings may do so via the Commission’s YouTube channel, https://www.youtube.com/c/MarylandPSC Please also direct any questions about the public hearing to firstname.lastname@example.org.

 Due to scheduled maintenance, outage status information on the outage map will not be updating from Saturday, 4/17 starting 11 pm until Sunday, 4/18 at 8 am.

-Plug-in electric vehicles need to be plugged in to a source of electricity, just like a light or an appliance, to have their batteries charged.
-There are two industry-standard levels of charging for most passenger plug-in electric vehicles.
+Plug-in electric vehicles need to be plugged into a source of electricity, just like a light or an appliance, to have their batteries charged.
+There are three industry-standard levels of charging for most passenger plug-in electric vehicles.